(Book published by Skinner House Press. Image © Kishgraphics)

 Each month on 3rd Sunday we gather in Room 1 after coffee hour and read the selection of the month out loud and discuss.
 While you don’t need a book to drop-in and check it out, your experience will be enriched if you do get your own text.
-We have 3 copies left for $15 each.

 Volunteer teachers takes turns facilitating a session where 2 selections are read and discussed.
 Email us if you would like to co-host and share your two favorite selections from the book.

 |Mar 17, 2019||Dev Inderjeet||

 |May 19, 2019||Michael||